-With the Air raid offense innovation, wide receivers are being asked to catch the ball more than they are to block.
-Passes are being thrown 40-50 times a game, which means more opportunity to catch the football.
+With the Air raid offense innovation, wide receivers are being asked to catch the ball more than to block.
+Passes are being thrown 40-50 times a game, which means more opportunities to catch the football.

 Gloves Help Secure The Football

-Wide receivers wear gloves to make sure the ball doesn’t slip out of their hands and that the catch is safely secured.
+Wide receivers wear gloves to ensure the ball doesn’t slip out of their hands and that the catch is safely secured.
 The human hand will tend to sweat and accumulate moisture as the football game goes on.